-Seattle University is a private, coeducational university conducted by the fathers of the Society of Jesus, popularly known as the Jesuits.
-It is open to students of all races and denominations and is incorporated under the laws of the State of Washington.
-One of 28 Jesuit colleges and universities in the United States, it derives its tradition and objectives from the four centuries of academic experience and educational ideals of the Society of Jesus, implemented by nearly two thousand years of Christian tradition and knowledge.
+Seattle University is an independent, coeducational institution of higher learning incorporated under the laws of the State of Washington.
+It is operated by its own Board of Trustees and administration under the auspices of the Society of Jesus.
+Its faculty and students are drawn from all races and denominations.
+One of 28 Jesuit institutions of higher education in the United States, it derives its tradition and objectives from the academic experience and educational ideals of the Society of Jesus and the Christian tradition.

-The University is composed of six major academic un-
+The University is composed of eight major academic units: